victor-souza-dev/VTM-CLI/docs/commands.md

-# Command Reference for tmv
+# Command Reference for vtm

 TODO: Add your command reference here